sthetix/SwitchrootDepot/README.md

 * `settings.json`: This file stores your personal settings, such as your GitHub PAT (to avoid rate limits) and download preferences.
 * `last_scan.json`: This is a cache file used to store the results of the last server scan.
 Deleting it will force a full refresh on the next launch.

-## Building the Executable (Optional)

-If you want to build the `SwitchrootDepot.exe` file yourself, you can use PyInstaller.

-1. Install PyInstaller in your venv:
-    ```bash
-    pip install pyinstaller
-    ```

-2. Run the PyInstaller build command.
-You must include the `components.json` file.
-    ```bash
-    # --onefile: Create a single .exe
-    # --windowed: Hide the console window
-    # --add-data: Bundle the essential components.json

-    pyinstaller --onefile --windowed --add-data="components.json;."
-SwitchrootDepot.py
-    ```

 ## License